BEFORE THE TREE MOVES

 Living Cargo Routing

-If viable, the case may route into private buyer execution, cargo coordination, specialist plant handling, or destination broker planning.
+If viable, the case may route into private buyer execution, Japan Large Format Cargo Shipping & Execution Desk™, specialist plant handling, or destination broker planning.

 WHY THIS IS DIFFICULT IN JAPAN